Do you have a question about weddings at St Mark's? Here are some questions and answers that may help.

-Can we be married at St Mark's or St Mary's?
+Can we be married at St Mark's?

 You have a legal right to do so if either or both of you live in the parish or are on the church electoral roll, and neither of you has a partner from a previous marriage still living.
 You may need to ask about parish boundaries, and about how 'residence' is defined.
 If neither of you is baptized, this must also be discussed.